brantwills/Angular-Paging/README.md

 2. `pageSize` How many items in the list to display on a page
 3. `total` What is the total count of items in my list

-The other examples listed are supporting attributes which may be mixed and matched as you see fit.
+The other code examples explore supporting attributes which may be mixed and matched as you see fit.
 Please see **[src/index.html](https://github.com/brantwills/Angular-Paging/blob/master/src/index.html)** for complete code samples and documentation for a working HTML sample.

 <br/>